 - Solar generators are more affordable in the long run than gas generators because they do not require fuel to operate.

-- Solar generators can help earn up to 30% tax credits and reduce the monthly electricity bills by powering appliances with free sunlight.
+- Solar generators can help you reduce the monthly electricity bills by powering appliances with free sunlight.

 - DIY whole-house battery backups can replace gas generators if sized correctly.
 You must consider the electricity consumption and ensure the solar generator can handle the load.